Ghalban/GhalbanCogs/README.md

 |--------------------|-------|-----|
 | hawkeye      | Search and information retrieval for and by students at MSU | As of now package Hawkeye simply migrated some old code from [HawkBot](https://github.com/Ghalban/HawkBot) to an instance of Red.
 Search will be expanded on, just for fun. |
 | animod       | Helpful functions for A&I server | Only verification helper is implemented.
 More to come
+| eastereggs   | Random response to various triggers
+| wakeup       | Random message after a period of silence
+|

 | Todo               | Have you lost sleep over this? |
 |--------------------|-------|